tombassrosenfeld/messager-api/README.md

 Clone this repo - cd into the project directory and run `composer install`.

-Run `php artisan serve`.
+This project uses Homestead to run locally.
+If you don't have Vagrant set up, the docs are [here](https://laravel.com/docs/8.x/homestead).

+Update the .env DB_DATABASE to `homestead` and, if you don't have lots of RAM to spare, reduce the memory in the Homestead.yaml to 512.

+Run vagrant up.

 ## The Project

 I started by drawing out a database diagram.
 This can be found [here](https://dbdiagram.io/d/6167180d940c4c4eec93ffeb).
 This provided me with the basis for my initial migrations.

+A trello board can be found [here](https://trello.com/b/SkJIkD0U/team-messenger) with the setps I took (and some steps for stretch goals that I may or may not complete).

 ## Laravel README